 This approach is convenient for simple demonstrations but is not recommended for use in realistic applications.
-The CORBA naming service, described in Chapter 17 on page 423, provides a more sophisticated and scalable approach to distributing object references.
+The CORBA naming service, described in "Naming Service", provides a more sophisticated and scalable approach to distributing object references.

 Development Steps

 You typically develop an Orbix application in the following steps: